cbcrg/bengen/Documentation.md

 ## Metadata

-BenGen is based on a RDF Database : a standardized No-SQL Database.
+Bengen is based on a RDF database.
 It stores metadata about about every method, scoring function and file in the datasets and all the benchmarking results.

 The metadata are already stored in the [metadata](https://github.com/cbcrg/bengen/tree/master/metadata) folder.

 EDAM ([EDAM_1.16.owl](https://github.com/cbcrg/bengen/blob/master/metadata/EDAM_1.16.owl)) is the main ontology, from which definitions and operations are taken for creating the metadata.
 In [families.ttl](https://github.com/cbcrg/bengen/blob/master/metadata/families.ttl) metadata about the test and reference sequences are stored.
 In [operations.ttl](https://github.com/cbcrg/bengen/blob/master/metadata/operations.ttl) metadata about methods and scoring function are stored.
-The Sparql file [query.nf](https://github.com/cbcrg/bengen/blob/master/metadata/query.nf) will be used by bengen to query the metadata and find the possible running triplets ( SequenceFile, method, scoring function).
+The Sparql file [query.nf](https://github.com/cbcrg/bengen/blob/master/query.nf) will be used by bengen to query the metadata and find the possible running triplets (SequenceFile, method, scoring function).

 In order to create the metadata files the [create-metadataDB.sh](https://github.com/cbcrg/bengen/blob/master/model/create-metadataDB.sh) script was used.